synclounge/synclounge/README.md

 	* ``npm install socket.io -save``
 * Run the server
 	* ``node server.js``
-* By default, the server will listen on 0.0.0.0:8088.
+* By default, the server will be listening for Plex Together Clients on 0.0.0.0:8088.
 Feel free to change this if that port is in use.
+	* The server does not have a web interface.

 ----
 ## Using Plex Together